Michael Kelley and Darrell Curls are running for the 5th District at-Large city council seat.

 Crime

-Curls says his plan to reduce crime would focus on providing more resources for neighborhood crime prevention.
-He also says more job creation and support is needed to fight drugs and substance abuse, as poverty is typically tied to these issues.
-He looks to form a collaborative effort between neighborhood groups, law enforcement and school districts.
+Curls said his plan to reduce Kansas City’s increased crime rates would hinge on providing more resources for neighborhood crime prevention programs.
+He said the goal of creating more jobs went hand in hand with offering more support toward fighting drug and substance abuse in the city’s homeless population because poverty often exacerbates those issues.
+If elected, Curls would look to help form a greater collaborative effort between neighborhood groups, law enforcement and school districts.

 Infrastructure and City Services

-Curls wants to facilitate “more investment in curbs, sidewalks, street repair, repaving, and bridge replacement.
+Curls also noted the importance of the little things, including a “greater investment in curbs, sidewalks, street repair, repaving, and bridge replacement.”

-“We have to use all available resources, state as well as federal grants, and increase the amount from the general fund for our infrastructure needs,” he said.
+“We have to use all the available resources through state as well as federal grants and increase the amount from the general fund for our infrastructure needs,” he said.

 This ties in with some of the more minute aspects of services provided by the city.
-Curls wants to deliver more reliable and improved trash pick up, snow removal, and maintenance on potholes, streets, and sidewalks.
+Curls wants to deliver more reliable and improved trash pick up, snow removal, and street maintenance.

 Blight and Housing

-Like Kelley, Curls supports the People’s Housing Trust Fund, but he sees the need for additional funds to be added towards that cause.
-He would also like to leverage state and federal grants and begin working more closely with developers and the city’s real estate community to maximize dollars spent on affordable housing.
+Like Kelley, Curls supports the People’s Housing Trust Fund, but he the program still needs more funding to work as intended.
+Aside from that fund, he said he’d also like try to leverage more state and federal grants and begin working more closely with developers and the city’s real estate community to maximize the total dollars spent on affordable housing projects.

-Relatedly, Curls would like to “provide more affordable housing choices for renters and buyers through rehab, renovation and construction,” which would include blight removal.
+Relatedly, Curls said he wants “provide more affordable housing choices for renters and buyers through rehab, renovation and construction,” which he said could include major blight removal programs.